nutanix-japan/ansible-ntnx/README.md

 It is a good idea to use Ansible Tower (licensed) to store your credentials for connecting to Ansible clients.
 Take care to not expose any credentials while storing informaion in public forums like Github.

+In this example we are just using a local file for defining credentials.
+Be sure to change this in your production environment.
+Make sure this is secure and not accidentally exposed in anyway.

 ### WinRM Enablement Script

 The script used in this article is a a direct download from a contributor in Public Github.